Do’s and Don’ts of Divorce

 Additionally, you must not attempt to hide or divert any assets.
 Instead, it is essential to be truthful in your financial disclosures to the court to help the court distribute assets fairly.
 Additionally, your spouse may know that you are hiding or diverting assets and attempt to use it against you.
 If you are suspected of unfairly hiding income or assets, your spouse’s attorney will likely hire a forensic accountant to uncover your deceit.Schedule a Consultation with a Capable Divorce Lawyer in Dallas

 People involved in divorce lawsuits are often unsure of what to do and are unaware of the ramifications of their actions.
 If you are deliberating regarding ending your marriage or your spouse has filed for divorce, a dedicated family law attorney can inform you of the appropriate steps to take, and the do’s and don’ts of the divorce process.
 At McClure Law Group, we can help you navigate your divorce proceedings and will work diligently to help you pursue a favorable result.
-Our main office is located in Dallas, and we are available by appointment at our second office in Plano, Collin County.
 We assist people in divorce actions in Dallas, Fort Worth, Irving, Richardson, Garland, McKinney, Frisco, and Rockwall.
 We also represent parties in family law matters in additional cities in Collin, Tarrant, Dallas, Grayson, Denton, and Rockwall Counties.
 We can be reached through our form online or at 214.692.8200 to set up a meeting to discuss your case.